Kai309/Kaushik-Naidu.github.io/README.md

 ## Education

 **Cornell University, Bowers College of Computing and Information Science**
-*M.S. in Applied Statistics and Data Science*
+*Masters in Applied Statistics and Data Science*
 Ithaca, NY
 Expected: May 2025